Decision 3012: Plot

-As the episode started with an extended intro, it begins as Bender jumps off the Planet Express Ship after seeing an ad for free beer.
 As Earth's election time nears, President Richard Nixon's Head builds his reelection campaign platform on the promise to order the construction of a "Dyson fence" around the southern part of the Solar System, which will keep out illegal extraterrestrial aliens.
 Leela, angered at Nixon's non-existent competition, tries to become involved by attending a debate of the other candidates.
 Although most of them simply cater to the crowd, she finds one, Senator Chris Travers, who appears honest and with strong ideals counter to Nixon, most of which are ridiculed by the audience.
 She later finds him alone at his campaign headquarters, attacking his own posters in despair.
 She attempts to encourage him and becomes his campaign manager.

 Leela's efforts soon put Travers in the spotlight as a front-running candidate, quickly gaining momentum.
 Nixon discreetly employs Bender to try to find dirt about Travers' background.
 Bender struggles to find any blemish on Travers' history, eventually coming across that his middle name is "Zaxxar", which Nixon claims is an alien-sounding name, and demands that Travers show his "Earth certificate".
 Travers states that he is Earth-born, having been born in a hospital in Kenya, but refuses to show the certificate.
 As the populace swings back in favor of Nixon, Leela takes it upon herself to retrieve the certificate, with Fry and Bender's help.